r-lib/asciicast/README.md

 ## Limitations

--   asciicast does not work in Windows yet, but Windows support is coming soon.
 -   asciicast needs an R build that contains a shared or static R library.
 This is true for most R builds currently.